Skip to content

 Should I bring insect and mosquito repellent for the Inca Jungle Trek?

-Exposure to mosquitoes and minor insects bothers you during the Inca Jungle Trek.
+Exposure to mosquitoes and other minor insects can be bothersome during the Inca Jungle Trek.
 Neither mosquitoes nor insects are poisonous or vectors of disease.

-Sandfly bites are more annoying than mosquito bites, but luckily, they repel very well with insect repellent.
+Sandfly bites are more annoying than mosquito bites, but fortunately, they can be repelled effectively with insect repellent.

 Can I have altitude sickness on the Inca Jungle Trail?

-The Inca Jungle Trail technically has a typical elevation gain between 1,203m/3,946ft. – 2814m/9232.
+The Inca Jungle Trail Trek technically has a typical elevation gain of 1,203 meters (3,946 feet). – 2814m/9232.
 This means that altitude sickness is rare on the Inca Jungle Trek.
 It doesn’t happen as often as other tourist circuits in Cusco.

 When are you at higher risk of getting altitude sickness before hiking?
-Most travelers to Machu Picchu first fly to Cusco city, which is located at an altitude of over 3,400 meters/11,155 feet.
-It is usual for visitors to Cusco to experience mild altitude sicknesses such as headaches or nausea.
-It would be best to acclimate to this altitude for several days before going higher.
+Most travelers to Machu Picchu first fly to Cusco, a city located at an altitude of over 3,400 meters (11,155 feet).
+It is usual for visitors to Cusco to experience mild altitude sickness, such as headaches or nausea.
+It is best to acclimate to this altitude for several days before attempting to go higher.

 Where do you sleep on the Inca Jungle Trail on the first day?